nirajp82/Redis/RedisFor.NETDevelopers/StackExchange.Redis/01_05_ISubscriber.md

 ## ISubscriber Interface

-The `ISubscriber` interface in StackExchange.Redis is responsible for managing subscriptions to Redis channels in the publish/subscribe (pub/sub) paradigm.
-Unlike other interfaces discussed earlier, the `ISubscriber` operates independently of the interactive connection.
+The `ISubscriber` interface in StackExchange.Redis is responsible for managing subscriptions to Redis in the pub/sub system.
+Unlike the other interfaces, the ISubscriber does not use the interactive Redis connection.

+This is because Redis is a publish-subscribe system, which means that messages are sent to channels and subscribers listen for messages on those channels.
+When you subscribe to a channel, your Redis connection enters subscription mode, which limits the connection to only use commands that are related to the pub/sub system.

+Because of this, the ISubscriber is designed to use a separate connection for subscriptions.
+The ConnectionMultiplexer will automatically open a separate connection for subscriptions when you call the IConnectionMultiplexer.GetSubscriber() method.
+This ensures that your interactive Redis connection is not affected by your subscriptions.

 ### Purpose and Design: